PacktPublishing/Azure-Cognitive-Services-for-Developers/README.md

 # Azure-Cognitive-Services-for-Developers
-Published by Packt, Azure Cognitive Services for Developers
+Azure Cognitive Services for Developers, published by Packt